conduktor/conduktor-docs/src/pages/changelog/Console-1.31.1.md

 - Resolved an issue related to SSL checks between the Console and Cortex where bad certificates caused communication issues
 - Fixed an issue with user email addresses containing a `'` character that blocked database migrations
 - Reduced the memory consumption and improved the performance of metrics under heavy load that prevented them from displaying
-- Partner zone: fix to correctly apply configuration updates
+- Partner Zones: configuration updates are now applied correctly
-- Partner zone: partner can now use consumer groups while consuming
+- Partner Zones: partners can now utilize consumer groups

 ### Console metrics performance and configuration